 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Public Health/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Instructor: Flagg Introduction to Health Policy and Management: Read Less [-] PB HLTH 150E Introduction to Community Health and Human Development 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course will consist of a survey of the major social, cultural, and biobehavioral patterns of health and well-being among individuals, families, neighborhoods, and communities.
 The course also will address the design, implementation, and evaluation of leading social and behavioral interventions and social policies designed to improve community and population health.
 This course will satisfy one of the core requirements for the undergraduate major in public health.
 Introduction to Community Health and Human Development: Read More [+] Rules & Requirements Prerequisites: Third or fourth undergraduate standing or consent of instructor Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Satariano Introduction to Community Health and Human Development: Read Less PB HLTH C155 Sociology of Health and Medicine 4 Units Terms offered: Summer 2020 First 6 Week Session, Spring 2019, Summer 2018 First 6 Week Session, Summer 2018 Second 6 Week Session, Spring 2018, Summer 2017 First 6 Week Session This course covers several topics, including distributive justice in health care, the organization and politics of the health system, the correlates of health (by race, sex, class, income), pandemics (e.g., AIDS, Avian Flu and other influenzas, etc.), and the experience of illness and interactions with doctors and the medical system.
-Sociology of Health and Medicine: Read More [+] Rules & Requirements Prerequisites: Sociology 1, 3, 3AC or consent of instructor Credit Restrictions: Students will receive no credit for Sociology C115 after taking Sociology 155, Sociology C155/Public Health C155.
-A deficient grade in Sociology 155 may be removed by taking Sociology C115/Public Health C155.
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer:
+Instructor: Satariano Introduction to Community Health and Human Development: Read Less [-] PB HLTH N150B Human Health and the Environment in a Changing World 3 Units Terms offered: Summer 2020 First 6 Week Session The course will present the major human and natural activities that lead to release of hazardous materials into the environment as well as the causal links between chemical, physical, and biological hazards in the environment and their impact on human health.
+The basic principles of toxicology, microbial ecology, GIS, exposure assessment and risk assessment among others, are covered.
+The overall role of environmental risks in the pattern of human disease, both nationally and internationally, are covered.
+The policy strategies, used to evaluate and control these risks are discussed.
+Human Health and the Environment in a Changing World: Read More [+] Objectives & Outcomes Student Learning Outcomes: 1.